By Mr. Steven P Stover (INSCOM)November 7, 2017

 "The variety of challenges requires deep knowledge of multiple computer architectures, file and file system formats, encryption schemes and learning new protocols and specifications on the fly," said Bundt.

 2nd Lt.
-Edward Woodruff, a capability developer assigned to the 781st MI Battalion, 780th MI Brigade, said cyber challenges are a hobby of his.
-Woodruff, who had the third highest score in the officer category and placed third overall, prepared for the event by doing reverse engineering and binary exploitation (BE) in his free time.
+E.W., a cyber operations officer assigned to the 780th MI Brigade, said cyber challenges are a hobby of his.
+E.W. had the third highest score in the officer category and placed third overall, prepared for the event by doing reverse engineering and binary exploitation (BE) in his free time.

-"Maybe next year," hopes Woodruff.
+"Maybe next year," hopes E.W.
 "Capture the flag events, such as CyberStakes, realistically emulate the battlefield of cyberspace and act as an effective training tool for those looking to do development type work."

 The first place finisher in the enlisted category was Spc.
 Thomas Dignan, also with the 781st MI Battalion.
 When the event started Dignan had just finished Joint Cyber Analysis Course (JCAC) and then phase II of the Army's 17C (Cyber) training at the Army Cyber School, Ft Gordon, Georgia.